arasemami/react-audio-player/README.md

 ## 🚀 Demo

-> _Coming soon: add a link or GIF of your player running._
+> _Coming soon: add a link or GIF of player running._

 ---